 This post contains affiliate links for your convenience.
 Please see my disclosures here for more information.

-– I’m really a pencil and paper kind of girl, and I favor my planner- but I also use Google Calendar.
-As you probably know, it integrates with just about every app in the world, including my kids’ sports and school calendar, my editorial calendar CoSchedule(see below), and all of our medical appointments- so it’s great to have a “master calendar” that sends me alerts right on my phone.
+– I’m really a pencil and paper kind of girl, and I favor my planner.
+However, I also use Google Calendar.
+As you probably know, it integrates with just about every app in the world, including my kids’ sports and school calendar, my editorial calendar CoSchedule(see below), and all of our medical appointments.
+It’s great to have a “master calendar” that sends me alerts right on my phone.

 – CoSchedule: If you’re a blogger, I consider this an essential time saver.
-It has always allowed you to schedule Facebook, Twitter, and Google+ right from your WordPress post page.
-Recent updates allow scheduling to Instagram right from your WP post, and it rendered Edgar extraneous by also allowing easy set up of auto-pilot social media posts of evergreen content.
+It allows you to schedule Facebook, Twitter, and Google+ right from your WordPress post page.
+Recent updates also allow scheduling to Instagram right from your WP post, and it rendered Edgar extraneous by also allowing easy set up of auto-pilot social media posts of evergreen content.
 Overall, this is a powerful and versatile plugin to streamline your blogging workflow.

 –RescueTime: If you’re like me and your work requires you to spend the majority of your time on your computer, this tool is extremely valuable.
 It’s almost like a FitBit for productivity.
 It allows you to track exactly how you’re spending time on your computer.
 While I know apps exist, I haven’t yet taken the step of blocking social media outright.
 After all, it is part of my job to be on Facebook (although it’s easy to get caught in a whirlwind of non-productive tasks)!
 It’s always somewhere in the back of my mind that this handy little app is running, so it helps to keep me on social media for a limited time, completing just what I need to do.